Benchmarking Unsupervised Object Representations for Video Sequences: Related work

 \section{Related work}

-Several recent lines of work learn object-centric representations from visual inputs for static and dynamic scenes without explicit supervision.
-Selecting and processing parts of an image via \textit{spatial attention} has been one prominent approach for this task~\cite{Mnih14, Eslami16, Kosiorek18, Burgess19, Yuan19, Crawford19}.
-As an alternative, \textit{spatial mixture} models decompose scenes by performing image-space clustering of pixels that belong to individual objects~\cite{Greff16,Greff17,Greff19,Steenkiste18}.
-While some approaches aim at learning a suitable representation for downstream tasks \cite{Watters19a,Veerapaneni19}, others optimize for scene generation \cite{Engelcke19,Kuegelgen20}.
-In our study, we analyze three classes of models capable of processing videos, covering two kinds of spatial attention methods as well as a spatial mixture-based approach.
+Several recent lines of work propose to learn object-centric representations from visual inputs for static and dynamic scenes without explicit supervision.
+Though their results are promising, methods are currently restricted to handling synthetic data sets and as of yet are unable to scale to complex natural scenes.
+Furthermore, a systematic quantitative comparison of methods is lacking.

+Selecting and processing parts of an image via \textit{spatial attention} has been one prominent approach for this task~\citep{Mnih14, Eslami16, Kosiorek18, Burgess19, Yuan19, Crawford19}.
+As an alternative, \textit{spatial mixture} models decompose scenes by performing image-space clustering of pixels that belong to individual objects~\citep{Greff16,Greff17,Greff19,Steenkiste18, Locatello20}. \citet{Xu19} use optic flow to learn to segment objects or object parts in dynamic scenes.
+While some approaches aim at learning a suitable representation for downstream tasks \citep{Watters19a,Veerapaneni19}, others target scene generation \citep{Engelcke19,Kuegelgen20, Ehrhardt20, Jiang20}.
+We analyze three classes of models for processing videos, covering three models based on spatial attention and one based on spatial mixture modeling.

-\textbf{Spatial attention with unconstrained latents}: One class of spatial attention models involves latent representations based on per-object variational autoencoders, as introduced by \cite{Burgess19}. \cite{Kuegelgen20} adapts this approach for scene generation.
+\textbf{Spatial attention models with unconstrained latent representations} use per-object variational autoencoders, as introduced by \citet{Burgess19}. \citet{Kuegelgen20} adapt this approach for scene generation.
 So far, such methods have been designed for static images, but not for videos.
-We therefore extend \textsc{MONet} \cite{Burgess19} to be able to accumulate evidence over time for tracking, enabling us to include this class of approaches in our evaluation.
+We therefore extend \textsc{MONet} \citep{Burgess19} to be able to accumulate evidence over time for tracking, enabling us to include this class of approaches in our evaluation.
+Recent concurrent work on AlignNet \citep{Creswell20} applies \textsc{MONet} frame-by-frame and tracks objects by subsequently ordering the extracted objects consistently.